konveyor/enhancements/enhancements/logs-events-debugging/README.md

 This is where to call out areas of the design that require closure before deciding to implement the design.
 For instance,
- > 1. Is it acceptable to modify our mig-controller codebase so that we _always_ have access to a logger with contextual key-value pairs attached?
- > 2. Should we move away from having a pkg level logger object to enable concurrent reconciles without disturbing the per-reconcile logged UID?
+ > 1. Should we move away from having a pkg level logger object to enable concurrent reconciles without disturbing the per-reconcile logged UID?
- > 3. Should we carry a patch in the Velero codebase so that it would log a migration name or UID  we would pass in through an annotation?
+ > 2. Should we carry a patch in the Velero codebase so that it would log a migration name or UID  we would pass in through an annotation?

 ## Summary